-Any additional limits to inspection
+Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was fully furnished at the time of our inspection and the services were not tested.
-No access was obtained to sub-floor areas.
-No access was obtained to any roof void/roof eaves areas.
-A restricted inspection was possible only of the roof and chimney from ground level.
-Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+No access was obtained to the sub-floor areas.
+Restricted inspection was possible only of main roof structure from ground/ street level.
+Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only and accordingly we cannot guarantee their soundness or otherwise.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.
-Restricted inspection in cupboards due to storage items.
 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.
 Our inspection was restricted to the exposed and accessible surface fabric.
 It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.